JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 To find non-random mutations, we therefore need to catch mutagenesis in the act, detecting mutations as they happen.
 This is hard, because mutations are rare[^3],  and even if we did find certain mutations to occur more often than others --- we still would not know their fitness effect, and wouldn’t be able to tell if the mutational bias was adaptive.
 An experimental test for non-random mutations experiment should therefore use a fast-growing model organism to allow for sufficient mutations, and a mutation with clear fitness effects to test for adaptation.

 [^3]: In humans and other vertebrates, for example, on average only 1 base pair in every $10^8$ (hundred million) is replicated incorrectly.
-The replication machinery could therefore copy the famous [Kandel textbook](https://twitter.com/LecyEmily/status/1376710949239975939?s=20&t=rMjo-_fm763bipRDn8rUwA) (1760 pages, or approximately 2,536,716 characters) almost 40 times over without a mistake!
+The replication machinery could therefore copy the famous [Kandel textbook](https://twitter.com/LecyEmily/status/1376710949239975939?s=20&t=rMjo-_fm763bipRDn8rUwA) (1760 pages, or approximately 2.5 million characters) 40 times over without a mistake!

 ## Bacteria lead the way